 Racist recordings of ex-Pilot Flying J head to be released

 KNOXVILLE, Tenn.
-(AP) Secret recordings capturing the ex-president of the country’s largest diesel fuel retailer using racial slurs and profanely criticizing his own board of directors and his boss’ football team and fans will be unsealed and released publicly.
+(AP) Secret recordings have been released capturing the ex-president of the country’s largest diesel fuel retailer using racial slurs and profanely criticizing his own board of directors and his boss’ football team and fans.

-The Knoxville News Sentinel reports that U.S. District Court Judge Curtis L. Collier issued two orders Wednesday authorizing the release of the 2012 recordings of former Pilot Flying J President Mark Hazelwood, sought by USA Today’s Tennessee network.
+The Knoxville News Sentinel reports the recordings made public Thursday are only some of the ones that captured former Pilot Flying J President Mark Hazelwood and a crew of his sales executives using the harsh language.

 Hazelwood was convicted of conspiracy, wire fraud and witness tampering by a jury who heard the recordings.